mm/wswp-frontend/README.md

 Before building and running this on your local computer, please make sure you go through the [back-end setup](https://github.com/mm/wswp) described in the README there because this depends on that!

-## 🔨 Building the frontend locally
+## 🔨 Building the front-end locally

 1. Clone this repo to your computer: `git clone https://github.com/mm/wswp-frontend`